AmjdAlhashede/RingtoneSmartKit/README.md

 A Kotlin library for easy ringtone management on Android, supporting multiple ringtone sources and providing a simplified API that does not require passing Context or Activity.

+**Easily customize and set ringtones, notification sounds, and alarms programmatically in Kotlin.
+Supports setting custom ringtones for all contacts or specific ones using assets or local storage URIs.
+Perfect for Android developers looking for a reliable ringtone manager and ringtone setter library written fully in Kotlin.**

 ## Features

 - Simplified API for setting system and contact ringtones without needing to pass Context or